nauxqouh/big-data-preprocessing/lesson3/README.md

     drwxr-xr-x   - root supergroup          0 2025-12-08 02:47 /user/hadoop/sakila/store
     ```

-### Import film table into another folder but only has film released in 2008 or later.
+#### Exercise 2: Import film table into another folder but only has film released in 2008 or later.

 ```bash
 sqoop eval \